fjahr/lightning-mw/11-payment-encoding.md

 of Lightning invoices.

-If a URI scheme is desired, the current recommendation is to either use 'lightning:' as a prefix before the BOLT-11 encoding (note: not 'lightning://'), or for fallback to bitcoin payments to use 'bitcoin:', as per BIP-21, with the key 'lightning' and the value equal to the BOLT-11 encoding.
+If a URI scheme is desired, the current recommendation is to either use 'lightning-mw:' as a prefix before the BMW-11 encoding (note: not 'lightning-mw://').

 ## Requirements